RahulSandhu/jekyll-website/README.md

 - Auto-generated site output in the `_site/` folder (excluded via `.gitignore`)
 - Gem dependencies defined in `Gemfile`

-This site is meant as a hands-on introduction to deploying personal or academic websites.

 ## Running Locally

 To launch the website locally, follow these steps: